huangsiyuan924/MEAformer/README.md

 The implementation of DLinear is from https://github.com/cure-lab/LTSF-Linear

-The implementation of Autoformer, Informer, Transformer is from https://github.com/thuml/Autoformer
+The implementation of Autoformer, Informer, and Transformer is from https://github.com/thuml/Autoformer

 The implementation of FEDformer is from https://github.com/MAZiqing/FEDformer